-\begin{lemma} \marginpar{rds} If $R\xrightarrow{f}D_R$ with $a=f1$ is any ${\cal D}$-atomic preenvelope of $R$ in ${\cal D}$ and if $R'$ is the ring of definable scalars of $D_R$, then $aR'$ is the submodule consisting of those elements which are definable in $D_R$ by a pp formula over $a$:
+\begin{lemma} \marginpar{rds} If $R\xrightarrow{f}D_R$ with $a=f1$ is any ${\cal D}$-atomic preenvelope of $R$ in ${\cal D}$ and if $R'$ is the ring of definable scalars of $D_R$, then $aR'$ is the submodule consisting of those elements which are definable in $D_R$ by a pp formula with parameter $a$: